AppYantra/appyantra_admin/README.md

 * Download CKEditor from http://ckeditor.com
 * For setup please refer to http://docs.cksource.com/CKEditor_3.x/Developers_Guide/Installation#Minimum_Setup
 * Also refer to the CKEditor Sample — Replace Textarea Elements by Class Name

+### Project Info

+[AppYantra Admin] (http://www.appyantra.com/appyantra_admin) has been created by [Govind Naroji] (https://github.com/gnaroji) with contributions from [Gautam Naroji] (https://github.com/narojigautam).

+It is maintained by [AppYantra] (http://www.appyantra.com)

+For the Admin UI it uses the free [HTML5 Admin Template] (http://medialoot.com/item/html5-admin-template) taken from MediaLoot.

+For the Default Website, it uses the free HTML theme [Aurelius] (http://www.csstemplatesfree.org/aurelius.html) taken from CSS Templates.

+## License

+MIT License.
+Copyright 2012 AppYantra. http://www.appyantra.com